 The MDB consists of an IIHS deformable aluminum barrier (version 4) and the cart to which it is attached.
 The crash cart is similar to the one used in Federal Motor Vehicle Safety Standard (FMVSS) 214 side impact testing but has several modifications (Figure 2).
 The wheels on the cart are aligned with the longitudinal axis of the cart (0 degrees) to allow for perpendicular impact.
 The front aluminum mounting plate has been raised 100 mm higher off the ground and has been extended 200 mm taller than a standard FMVSS 214 cart to accommodate the IIHS deformable barrier element (making the mounting plate's top surface 300 mm higher from the ground than the FMVSS 214 barrier).
 Steel plates are added as necessary to increase the mass of the cart.
 The MDB test weight is $1,500 \pm 5$ kg with the deformable element, test instrumentation, camera, and camera mount.
-The MDB center of gravity in the fully equipped test condition is $990 \pm 25$ mm rearward of the front axle, $0 \pm 25$ mm from the lateral centerline, and $630 \pm 25$ mm from the ground.
+The MDB center of gravity in the fully equipped test condition is $990 \pm 25$ mm rearward of the front axle, $0 \pm 25$ mm from the lateral centerline, and $566 \pm 25$ mm from the ground.
+The MDB roll (Ix), pitch (Iy), and yaw (Iz) moments of inertia are 542 kg-m2, 2,471 kg-m2, and 2,757 kg-m2, respectively.